-We describe the TinyRAM architecture: a RISC random-access machine with a Harvard architecture and word-addressable random-access memory.
+We describe the TinyRAM architecture, a simple RISC random-access machine with byteaddressable random-access memory and input tapes.
+TinyRAM comes in two variants: one following the Harvard architecture and one following the von Neumann architecture.

 The Succinct Computational Integrity and Privacy Research (SCIPR) project constructs mechanisms for proving correct execution of TinyRAM programs, and TinyRAM is designed for efficiency in this setting.